 When in Rome… Drink Beer?

-Let's face it, when you think of Italy, you think of wine, not beer.
-Italians are wine drinkers, by and large, and when traveling in Italy, most of our clients can't wait to explore the amazing regional wines.
-But sometimes a beer with friends is just as grand, and Italy has been making strides in the craft beer scene in the last couple of decades.
+Let’s face it, when you think of Italy, you think of wine, not beer.
+Italians are wine drinkers, by and large, and when traveling in Italy, most of our clients can’t wait to explore the amazing regional wines.
+But at The International Kitchen we think sometimes a beer with friends is just as grand, and Italy has been making strides in the craft beer scene in the last couple of decades.

 Stopping on a warm evening to have a beer with friends on an outdoor terrace is sublime.
 And going out for a beer and pizza in Rome is a common occurrence for much of the city’s youth, and a great way to have a delicious and inexpensive dinner.
 Back during my university days in Rome I used to go with friends to the Pizzeria “L’Economica” (literally, “cheap pizzeria”) in the San Lorenzo district for a pizza and a Peroni.
 I could get a wood-fired pizza margherita and a half liter of beer for about 7,000 lire, which back then, even with a weak dollar, was about six bucks.